biobankinguk/biobankinguk/src/Submissions/README.md

 The Directory project is the core piece of the BiobankingUK stack.
 Everything else in the stack serves to optionally augment the Directory.

-It consists of an ASP.NET MVC5 web application, backed by a SQL Server database, which interacts with an Elastic Search server.
+It consists of an .NET Core MVC web application, backed by a PostgreSQL database, which interacts with an Elastic Search server.

 ## Start Developing